-LFS welcomes married couples of all faiths, races, sexual orientation, and backgrounds to apply for domestic adoption who do not have a criminal history.
-The state of Colorado requires that adoptive applicants must be 21 years of age or older and be Colorado residents.
+LFSRM welcomes individuals and couples of all faiths, races, sexual orientation, and backgrounds to apply for domestic adoption who do not have a criminal history.
+The state of Colorado requires that adoptive applicants must be Colorado residents and at least 21 years of age or older.

 Adoption Process At-A-Glance

-- Meet with an LFS counselor in your area to discuss whether domestic adoption is right for you.
+- Meet with an LFSRM counselor in your area to discuss whether domestic adoption is right for you.

-- Once you are accepted into the program, your worker will contact you to set up interview times with your family.
+- Once you are accepted into the program, your counselor will contact you to set up interview times with your family.
 You will need to meet a minimum of three times.

-- The home study is conducted and completed.
+- A home study is conducted and completed.

-- Work with LFS staff on your family’s book
+- Work with LFSRM staff on your family’s book.

-- Once matched, you will meet the birth mom (and possibly her family) with an LFS staff member
+- Once matched, you will meet the birth mom (and possibly her family) with an LFSRM staff member.

 * The wait to enter our domestic adoption program is based on the current number of placements we are facilitating and the number of approved and waiting families we have.
 Sometimes we must place families on a waiting list to keep the number of families waiting for a match to a reasonable amount.